jonsherrard/jott/readme.md

 ### Philosophy

-Jott was born from my reluctance to blog using any webapps or self-hosted blogging software, some of my thoughts on the matter of blogging are articulated far better than I ever could by [@biesnecker](https://twitter.com/biesnecker) [here](http://www.dev.gd/20130211-your-blog-navigation-is-superfluous.html) and [here](http://www.dev.gd/20130212-minimum-viable-blog.html).
+Jott was born from my reluctance to blog using any webapps or self-hosted blogging software, as well as some of my thoughts on the matter of blogging, which are articulated far better than I ever could by [@biesnecker](https://twitter.com/biesnecker) [here](http://www.dev.gd/20130211-your-blog-navigation-is-superfluous.html) and [here](http://www.dev.gd/20130212-minimum-viable-blog.html).

 **Summary**